wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-combine-external-applications-customized-productions/includes/improve-event-audio.md

 Even if you've invested in quality cameras or vision mixers to produce custom video broadcasts, poor quality audio can still let you down.
 If attendees can't hear you, they  become disengaged and uninterested.
-You’ve invested much time in the video for your upcoming company-wide meeting, and now you want to make sure the sound is high quality as well.
+You've invested much time in the video for your upcoming company-wide meeting, and now you want to make sure the sound is high quality as well.

 ## Common sound problems